 CM Bhupesh Baghel Said, keeping everyone’s daily needs in mind, the Kirana shops (Grocery shops) will be open for everyone but for a fixed duration of time.
 It’s a sigh of relief for the people as they can buy the essential grocery items from the shops during the morning.

-Coronavirus cases in the state during the first seven days of lockdown have increased many folds, and now the government will try all the possible measures to stop its spread.
+The pandemic situation in the state during the first seven days of lockdown has opened many folds and now the government will try all the possible measures to stop its spread.

 During this time, people have to be extra careful about making social distancing with everyone and in the market and wearing a mask while going out of their houses to decrease the spread of the disease.